-Developing Innovative Thinkers
+Developing Innovative Thinkers and Entrepreneurs

 APU’s new Bachelor of Science in Entrepreneurship focuses on the creation of social and economic value and is designed to prepare students for the intricacies of planning, launching, and leading a new business, with a focus on creativity and innovation, new venture planning, entrepreneurial finance, and managing and growing a new business.
 Entrepreneurship majors learn how to shape entrepreneurial opportunities and assess financial and market feasibility.